Words for the wise

 Kidney beans

-I was running on a treadmill at the gym when it started.
 At first, it felt like I’d tweaked a muscle in my back.
-I tried to stretch it out as I ran.
-But that made no difference.
+I thought I could stretch it out as I ran on the treadmill.
+But that just seemed to make it worse.

-By the time I got home, I was in agony.
-I’d never felt pain like it.
+By the time I got home, I was in pain like I’d never felt pain in my life.

 Fortunately, the stone passed painlessly the following day.
-But the pain had been so bad I was left with a nagging fear that it might happen again. so I signed up with a nutritionist.
-I wanted her advice on changes that would help minimize the risk of another stone forming.
+But the pain had been so bad I was left with a nagging fear that it might happen again.
+So I signed up with a nutritionist.
+I wanted advice on changes that would minimize the risk of another stone forming.

 The week before our first meeting, I kept a food log.
-I had to record everything I ate and drank and the time of day.
-Doing this is a real motivation to eat clean and not to overeat.
+I recorded my food intake down to the last peanut.
+Doing this was a real motivation to eat clean and avoid overeating.

 About to eat another slice of cake?
 You probably won’t if you know that later in the week, someone will ask, “Did you really need a third portion?”